 'hostwinds' is the Second-Level Domain.

-NOTE: A domain name is only valid it contains both a TLD and an SLD.
+NOTE: A domain name is only valid if it contains both a TLD and an SLD.

 What are Third-Level Domains?